Josh212325/p_turnover_cerrado/README.md

 In the R script "Fig_2_GDM_maps_Azevedo_2021_JBI.R" you'll find how to produce Figure 2 for the clustering of phylogenetic turnover.

 The data needed for running all analyses are contained in the file cerrado_layers.rds (same file as in the Dryad repository).

+We added in 2025 the presence absence matrices for reptiles, anfibians and the respective subsets of endemics.
+The grid number (column names) of each matrix is corresponding to the grid for each group that is available in the cerrado_layers.rds file.